Welding is part engineering, part working with your hands, and a lot of creativity and precision all rolled into one.

 Welder Salary & Job Outlook

-Welders are employed throughout the United States, with the BLS reporting the highest number of welding jobs being in Texas, California, Ohio, Pennsylvania and Indiana — states with a significant manufacturing presence.
+Welders are employed throughout the United States, with the BLS reporting the highest number of welding jobs being in Texas, California, Ohio, Wisconsin and Illinois — states with a significant manufacturing presence.

 The median annual wage for welders, cutters, solderers and brazers in the U.S. was $48,940 in May 2023, according to the BLS.26 This means half of welders earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.